dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 4. Verify that web app works.
 In browser, open: http://localhost:8888/.
 The webpage (of ***example Flask app***) should appear.

-5. Stop the container created in step 3.
+5. Stop and remove the container created in step 3.

 <br>